NicksPatties/portfolio-site/src/content/blog/markdown-syntax-highlighting-test.md

 ---
-title: 'Markdown Syntax Highlighting'
+title: "Markdown Syntax Highlighting"
-description: 'This is a test of the syntax highlighting system'
+description: "This is a test of the syntax highlighting system"
-pubDate: 'Mar 28 2024'
+pubDate: "Mar 28 2024"
-heroImage: ''
+heroImage: ""
 ---

 Here are some code snippets to verify that my code is being highlighted properly.